Dave Blunts: Health concerns

-Blunts' Juice Wrld Day performance prompted widespread concern for his well-being due to his morbidly obese condition and being dependent on an oxygen tank while on stage.
-Blunts reportedly weighed over 600 pounds during this period.
+Blunts's Juice Wrld Day performance prompted widespread concern for his well-being due to his morbidly obese condition and being dependent on an oxygen tank while on stage.
+Blunts reportedly weighed over 600 pounds (270 kg) during this period, as mentioned in a September 2024 interview.

-In a September 2024 interview, Blunts said he weighed 600 lb.
 He suffered heart failure in 2023.
 Blunts was hospitalized a week before his Juice Wrld Day performance, although he later stated it was for a checkup.

 On December 24, 2024, Blunts pledged to better his health, throwing away his signature purple tracksuit.
-He caught the flu shortly afterward, and was hospitalized again after his symptoms worsened.
+He suffered a case of influenza shortly afterward, and was hospitalized again when his symptoms worsened.
 He later posted to X that he was "not giving up as long as you guys don't give up on me."

+Weight-loss

+Kanye West (pictured in 2006) helped Blunts during his weight-loss journey.

 In March 2025, Kanye West pledged to help Blunts lose weight by connecting him to his own personal trainer.
-In June, Blunts worked out with AMP streamer Agent, who declared that the rapper would have "abs by November."
+Blunts later thanked West for his action, writing on Instagram that it meant the world to him.
+In June, Blunts worked out with AMP streamer Agent 00, who declared that the rapper would have "abs by November."
 He later posted photos of him with celebrity trainer Bradley Martin, captioning it "One Step At a Time".
 West congratulated Blunts on his progress, texting him that "Nobody can fuck with you.
 Best rapper on the planet."
 According to Blunts, he had lost over 200 pounds during his last hospitalization.

 Due to his health, Blunts announced that he would "[take] a brief hiatus from the internet, from music, and truly just focus on exercising, eating right and bettering myself.
 Not for the fans, not for the bitches, myself."